techiediaries/techiediaries/_posts/2020/angular-10/2019-09-16-angular-material-dialogs.md

   }
 ```

-## Step 5: Sending Data to the Angular Dialog Component
+## Step 5: Sending Data to the Angular 10Dialog Component

 To be able to send or share data with the Angular dialog component, you can use the `data` option to pass data: